Ivan Provedel: Club career

-Provedel joined Chievo Verona in 2012 from Udinese.
+Born in Pordenone, Provedel began his youth career with Udinese in 2011 before moving to Chievo in 2012, with whom he made his professional debut in 2013.

 During the 2013–14 season, he played on loan for Pisa in Lega Pro Prima Divisione.
-He's playing on loan for Perugia in Serie B during the current season.
-He made his Serie B debut on 29 August 2014 against Bologna in a 2–1 home win.
+The following season, he played on loan for Perugia in Serie B. He made his Serie B debut on 29 August 2014 against Bologna in a 2–1 home win.
 In the summer of 2017, Provedel completed a transfer to Empoli for €1.2 million.

 On 22 January 2020, Provedel joined Juve Stabia on loan.
-On 7 February 2020, he scored a late equalizer in a 2–2 draw to Ascoli.
+On 7 February 2020, he scored the first goal of his career: a late equalizer in a 2–2 draw to Ascoli.
 On 5 October 2020, Provedel signed a two-year contract with Spezia.

 On 8 August 2022, Provedel moved to Lazio.

+On 19 September 2023, Provedel scored a header for Lazio in their first group stage match of the 2023–24 UEFA Champions League, a 90+5 minute equalizer to draw 1–1 at home against Atlético Madrid.

+This was the second goal of his career and the second open-play goal scored by a goalkeeper in the UEFA Champions League, after Sinan Bolat's goal for Standard Liège in 2009 against AZ Alkmaar.

 International career

-On 17 September 2022, Provedel received his first Italy national football team callup, as manager Roberto Mancini named him to be part of the squad for the UEFA Nations League games against England and Hungary.
+On 17 September 2022, Provedel received his first Italy national team call-up, as manager Roberto Mancini named him to be part of the squad for the UEFA Nations League games against England and Hungary.

 Personal life

-Born in Pordenone, his mother is Russian.
+The youngest of six siblings, Provedel was born in Pordenone to an Italian father and a Russian mother.
+In 2016, his father Venanzio, a furniture sector entrepreneur, died at the age of 82.